-Now time to make the parfait!
-If you don't want to make individual cups, you can also make one large tray.
+Now time to assemble the pudding!
+If you don't want to make one large tray, you can make individual cups.
 Start by spreading half of the pudding in the bottom of the vessel followed by the graham crackers.
 Don't worry if the crackers break since they will be held together by the pudding.

 Next, place the sliced banana in an even layer on top.
 Follow the bananas with more pudding, graham crackers, and a final layer of bananas.
 Top with whipped cream and let the banana cheesecake pudding chill for at least four hours.